 In the event the conditional conversion feature of the 2025 Notes is triggered, the holders thereof will be entitled to convert the 2025 Notes at any time during specified periods at their option.
-Because the last reported sale price of the Company's common stock for at least 20 trading days during the period of 30 consecutive trading days ending on the last trading day of the calendar quarter ended December 31, 2023 was equal to or greater than 130% of the applicable conversion price on each applicable trading day, the 2025 Notes are convertible at the option of the holders thereof during the calendar quarter ending December 31, 2023.
-As of February 9, 2024, the Company has not received any material conversion notices with respect to the 2025 Notes.
-Whether the Notes that remain outstanding will be convertible following the calendar quarter ended December 31, 2023 will depend on the continued satisfaction of this condition or another conversion condition in the future.
+Because the last reported sale price of the Company's common stock for at least 20 trading days during the period of 30 consecutive trading days ending on the last trading day of the calendar quarter ended December 31, 2024 was equal to or greater than 130% of the applicable conversion price on each applicable trading day, the 2025 Notes are convertible at the option of the holders thereof during the calendar quarter ending March 31, 2025.
+Between December 31, 2024 and and the date of filing this report, the Company settled \$89.3 million of the principal balance of the 2025 Notes in cash in response to conversion notices received prior to December 31, 2024.
+Whether the Notes that remain outstanding will be convertible following the calendar quarter ended December 31, 2024 will depend on the continued satisfaction of this condition or another conversion condition in the future.
 If one or more holders elect to convert their Notes, unless we elect to satisfy our conversion obligation by delivering solely shares of our common stock (other than paying cash in lieu of delivering any fractional share), we would be required to settle a portion or all of our conversion obligation through the payment of cash, which could adversely affect our liquidity.
-In addition, even if holders do not elect to convert their Notes, we could be required under applicable accounting rules to reclassify all or a portion of the outstanding principal of the Notes as a current rather than long-term liability, which would result in a material reduction of our net working capital.